-The maximum permitted level or amount of the enzyme that may be present in the food would have to be an amount consistent with GMP.
-The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code would also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.
+The maximum permitted level or amount of the enzyme that may be present in the food would have to be consistent with GMP.

+The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.